kfir4444/ARC_T3_Workshop/README.md

 Make sure that you are installing Anaconda3 under the prefix `"home/(user)/anaconda3"`.

+# Optional: Testing

-After the installation is finished, naviage (using the terminal of the Files application) to `RMG-Py` (in terminal: `cd ~/Code/RMG-Py`), then, in the terminal, write the following command: `make test`
+After the installation is finished, navigate (using the terminal of the Files application) to `RMG-Py` (in terminal: `cd ~/Code/RMG-Py`), then, in the terminal, write the following command: `make test`

-After the tests are done, repeat the process with ARC: in the terminal `cd ../ARC`, then `make test`
+After the tests are done, repeat the process with ARC:

+in the terminal `cd ../ARC`, then `make test`